 Identify any existing assessments in languages other than English, and specify for which grades and content areas those assessments are available.

-Recently arrived English learner students who are Spanish speakers in grades three through eight and grade 11 can take the state’s summative math assessment in Spanish.

 Indicate the languages identified in question 3(i) for which yearly student academic assessments are not available and are needed.